-Melissa Kravitz is a writer, editor, reader and all-around really great person living in New York City.
+If you couldn't tell from the very professional portrait on the cover page (that her former employer paid for), Melissa Kravitz is an extremely successful writer, editor, reader and all-around really great person living in New York City.

 If you're interested in Melissa's fiction, check out her ebook here.
 She is also working on a novel.
 Inquire within.

 You can probably find Melissa in an outer borough, looking beautiful, sipping iced coffee, and working on her book about teenage girls who hate each other.

 Follow Melissa on Twitter.
 Or not.

 And if you want to get in touch, you can email her at melissabethkravitz (at) gmail (dot) com.